DUI Cases in Pasco County

-A second refusal occurs when a person’s driving privileges were suspended for a prior refusal, and the person then refuses to submit to an alcohol test for a second time as provided in Section 316.1939(1)(c), F.S.
+A second refusal occurs when a person’s driving privileges are suspended for a prior refusal, and the person then refuses to submit to an alcohol test for a second time as provided in Section 316.1939(1)(c), F.S.

-General Order 61.8 (effective July 31, 2006) was issued by the Pasco County Sheriff’s Office to establish guidelines for conducting the driving under the influence (DUI) investigations.
+General Order 61.8 (effective July 31, 2006) was issued by the Pasco County Sheriff’s Office to establish guidelines for conducting driving under the influence (DUI) investigations.

 These standard operating procedures apply to all law enforcement deputies with the Pasco County Sheriff’s Office who perform DUI investigations, testing, arrests, and administrative license suspension duties.
 Those duties MUST be performed in accordance with these rules.

 The Pasco Sheriff’s Office trains its officers to look for certain indicators when investigating possible DUI cases.
-The officers are trained to look for certain vehicle maneuvers that may indicate alcohol intoxication or impairment after using drugs including:
+The officers are trained to look for certain vehicle maneuvers that may indicate alcohol intoxication or impairment after using drugs, including:

 During the initial observation, the DUI enforcement officer is trained to look for the following clues of impairment:

-The PCSO officer will also look for contraband within plain view including open containers of an alcoholic beverage, legal or illegal controlled substances, or drug paraphernalia.
+The PCSO officer will also look for contraband within plain view, including open containers of alcoholic beverage, legal or illegal controlled substances, or drug paraphernalia.

-The officer is also trained to document any pre-Miranda questions or admissions that can be used to assist the officer in finding reasonable suspicion of impairment.
-For DUI and BUI crimes with Property Damage as a 1st or 2nd offense under §316.193(3)(c)1, or §327.35(3)(c)1, Fla.
-Stat., the low bond amount is $250, the high bond amount is $1,000 and the recommended bond amount is $500.
+The bond amounts for DUI and boating under the influence (BUI) in Pasco County, FL, are similar.
+For instance, for both DUI and BUI crimes with Property Damage as a 1st or 2nd offense under §316.193(3)(c)1, or §327.35(3)(c)1, Fla.
+Stat., the low bond amount is $250, the high bond amount is $1,000, and the recommended bond amount is $500.